octoxalis/11tyTips/source/content/posts/frontmatter_data.md

 ### Even shorter

-But we can do more, using Nunjucks `set` directive in each Markdown file referencing an Eleventy documentation page, then call the link function as in the following examples:
+But we can do more, using Nunjucks `set` tag in each Markdown file referencing an Eleventy documentation page, then call the link function as in the following examples:

 {% raw %}`{{ @11link_f( 'jfm_s' )[1] }}`{% endraw %}
 {% _short_note %}